xaviervalarino/portfolio/src/about.md

 The body font is [Inter](https://rsms.me/inter/) by Rasmus Andersson.

-Th site is hand-written in Markdown, HTML, and CSS.
+The site is hand-written in Markdown, HTML, and CSS.
 It's created with a homebrewed static site generator that orchestrates Bash, Pandoc and NPM.
 The source code is hosted on [Github](https://github.com/xaviervalarino/portfolio).
 </div>

 </section>